skillsharer/cypher-core/src/huggingface/README.md

    ```

 3. **Configure the Agent**:
-   Ensure `localAgent.yaml` is set up with the correct model and server URL:
+   Ensure `localAgent_terminal.yaml` or `localAgent_tools.yaml` is set up with the correct model and server URL:
    ```yaml
    name: "QwenAgent"
    description: "An agent that can understand and execute terminal commands."